 Paulina Plaksej Poland

 Kalusz, Poland… Summer 1941 – When the Germans occupied Kalusz, Poland (now Ukraine), in 1941, they murdered the town’s Jewish intellectuals, orphaning many children.
-One young Jewish girl approached Paulina Plaksej and her mother, Bronislawa, begging for food.
+A young Jewish girl approached Paulina Plaksej and her mother, Bronislawa, begging for food.
 Paulina and her mother felt sympathy for the child and gave her hot soup.
-The next day the girl returned with more children, and Paulina and her mother fed them.
+The next day the girl returned with more children.
+Paulina and her mother fed them.
 They knew that they could not stand by as children suffered.

 The first family to escape was Sara and Solomon Shapiro and their son, Chaim.
 They hid at Paulina’s house.
 When it became too dangerous for them to stay there, Zacharias found a safer place for them to hide.
 He brought Sara, Solomon, and Chaim to a trusted friend who was already hiding Jews in a bunker beneath his barn.
 Later, another Jewish woman, Rozia Unger, escaped from the ghetto and sought out the Plaksej family.
 They also brought her to the farmer’s bunker.
 Paulina regularly brought whatever food and supplies were needed.
 Sara, Solomon, Chaim, and Rozia, along with thirteen other Jews, stayed in this bunker for over a year.
 To this day, the identity of the farmer is not known.

 In 1942, Miriam Helfgot escaped from a transport to Belzec and made her way to the Plaksej house asking for shelter.
 Although Paulina and her family did not know Miriam, they agreed to give her shelter and she was hidden in a wardrobe for months.
 Zacharias obtained forged papers for Miriam and took her to another village where she would not be recognized as a Jew.
 There the Germans, believing she was a Pole, picked her up as a forced laborer.
 After the war, she reunited with her husband and daughter.
 Due to the efforts of Paulina and her family, all of the Jews they helped survived the war.